whitgroves/solidity-contracts/README.md

     function decimals() external pure returns(uint) { return 18; }
 }
 ```
-Similar to `TaxableERC20`, the contract will collect a % of each transaction to be taxed and/or burned to maintain the supply target set by `setTargetSupply()`.
-Note that transactions involving tax-exempt addresses are also exempt from automatic burns.
+Similar to `TaxableERC20`, the contract will collect a % of transactions between non-exempt addresses to be taxed and/or burned to maintain the supply target set by `setTargetSupply()`.
+This function is treated as owner-only, unless the owner sets an update buffer via `setTargetSupplyUpdateBuffer()`, which will then treat target supply updates as delegated.

 Because the tax limit is shared and enforced by `setTaxRate()` and `burnRate()`, high inflation will prevent raises in the tax rate, and a high tax rate will throttle the burn rate until the supply reaches its target.